Find out how you’ll feel after your surgery, when you can go home, and about follow up appointments.

 - a tube down your nose into your stomach (nasogastric tube) to drain bile and stop you feeling sick

 - a tube into your bladder (catheter) to measure how much urine you pass

-- a small tube into a vein to check your blood pressure
+- a small tube into a vein or artery to check your blood pressure

 - a fine tube into your back that goes into your spinal fluid (epidural) to help relieve pain

 You may also have an oxygen mask on.

 Electronic pumps may control any medicines you have through your drip.

 You have a dressing over your wound when you wake up.
 The dressing stays in place for a couple of days.
 Your nurse cleans the wound and puts a new dressing on.

 The wound drains stay in until they stop draining fluid.
 Your nurse measures the amount of fluid in the drains.
 The drains usually stay in for about a week, but it might be longer.

 You have the wound stitches or clips taken out after about 10 days.
 Some wounds are closed with stitches that dissolve and don't need to be removed.